Close call, turbulent flight add to aviation safety concerns

 Pilots are the last line of defense in aviation safety.
 In some of the recent incidents — notably the one in Austin — pilots spotted something wrong and reacted quickly.

 The incidents may put an end to any possibility of easing experience requirements for newly hired pilots, which is something that smaller, regional airlines have requested to help them cope with a pilot shortage.
-President Joe Biden’s nominee for the top job at the Federal Aviation Administration, Phillip Washington, said Wednesday that he opposes easing the pilot-qualification standards.
+President Joe Biden’s nominee for the top job at the FAA, Phillip Washington, said Wednesday that he opposes easing the pilot-qualification standards.

+The close calls could also lead to demands for improved technology at airports and on board planes.
+Kennedy airport has ground-surveillance radar designed to prevent runway incursions.
+It alerted controllers that the American Airlines plane was crossing an active runway.
+Only 35 U.S. airports have that technology.

+Investigators won’t be able to hear what pilots were doing before most of the recent incidents because the cockpit voice recordings were erased after two hours of flying.
+Since 2018, the NTSB has asked FAA to require 25 hours of recording capability, which would improve the odds of saving valuable information.

 Besides the close calls, there have also been several recent incidents involving severe turbulence causing injuries on planes.
 In the most recent case, a Lufthansa plane flying from Austin to Germany diverted to Washington Dulles International Airport on Wednesday night; seven people on board were hurt badly enough to go to hospitals.
 The FAA said it is investigating.

-The close calls have attracted the attention of lawmakers, who questioned the acting head of the Federal Aviation Administration about them during recent hearings.
+The close calls have attracted the attention of lawmakers, who questioned the acting FAA administrator about them.
 The official, Billy Nolen, defended the safety of the nation’s air-travel system last month while acknowledging the need for vigilance.

 “We are experiencing the safest period in aviation history, but we do not take that for granted,” Nolen told a Senate committee.
 “Recent events remind us that we cannot become complacent.”